eqNj/eqN-PD2-Filter/README.md

 Added a note to mirrored jewels that labels if they would yield a white or black item coloration when socketed.

+Thoroughly reviewed the LLD tagging on Magic, Rare, and Crafted items to minimize 'false positives'.

+Made an up-to-date copy of all of the LLD lines in my filter available separately in the 'Filter-Sub' branch.

 Continued optimizations for use with the new HD text introduced last season.